motion/orbit/notes/next-nate.md

 Questions:

 -
+---

 - Apps + APIs and how "far" we should go: libaries / NLP is a good example case

+small:

+- gloss could probably memo pretty well, should make adjustments using the benchmarks
+  - custom memo function:
+    - if children set, dont memo at all
+    - do a few smart props that we know are usually POJOs